dev-bootcamp-2019/final-project-saymrwulf/README.md

 yarn global add parcel-bundler git clone https://github.com/dev-bootcamp-2019/final-project-saymrwulf.git
 ```
-There are two places in the project we just cloned, where readers should put their own mnemonics in right now.(see remarks about this topic in chapter Remarks / UX Subproject).
+There are two places in the project we just cloned, where readers should put their own 12 word Ethereum mnemonics in right now.(see remarks about this topic in chapter Remarks, subchapter UX Subproject).
 The first place is ```onchain/env.json```, the second one is ```ux/dev/mnemonics.txt```.

 ### Local Dependencies
 #### Onchain Subproject
 ```
 cd onchain
-run init  (= cd ./deploy && npm install) run build   (= contracts folder's sol file compile with solcjs) run test     (= local truffle tests) run deploy   (= node deploy of libraryDemo contract and bet contract to ropsten)
+run init  (= this is actually a `cd ./deploy && npm install`) run build   (= contracts folder's sol file compile with solcjs) run test     (= local `truffle test`) run deploy   (= `node deploy` of libraryDemo contract and bet contract to Ropsten)
          The account used to deploy is 0x...
          LibraryDemo deployed at 0x...
          Bet deployed at 0x...
-vi ./deploy/check-deployment.js    (insert bet contract adress from above) node ./deploy/check-deployment.js    (= mini check on ropsten deployment success)
+vi ./deploy/check-deployment.js    (= You have to insert the bet contract address from above.) node ./deploy/check-deployment.js    (= mini check on Ropsten deployment success)
 ```
 #### UX Subproject
 ```
 cd ux
 npm install
-vi .env   (insert bet contract adress from onchain subproject ropsten deploy from above) cd src/contracts ln -s ../../../onchain/build/__contracts_Bet_sol_Bet.abi ./bet.json cd ../.. run dev ropsten    (= local webapp running with bet contract deployed at ropsten backend) run dev   (= local webapp running with local ganache backend; made for manual End2End test; needs Chrome/Firefox+Metamask) run test  (= local webapp running with local ganache backend; automatic End2End test with Chromium/puppeteer/dappeteer)
+vi .env   (= insert bet contract address from onchain subproject Ropsten deploy from above) cd src/contracts ln -s ../../../onchain/build/__contracts_Bet_sol_Bet.abi ./bet.json   (= we need access to the ABI here) cd ../.. run dev ropsten    (= local webapp running with bet contract deployed at Ropsten backend) run dev   (= local webapp running with local ganache; for manual End2End test; needs Chrome/Firefox+Metamask) run test  (= local webapp running with local ganache; automatic End2End test with Chromium/puppeteer/dappeteer)
 ```
 ---

 ## Remarks
 ### Onchain Subproject
-A ```truffle compile && truffle migrate``` is not necessary as we stay with plain ```solcjs``` as seen in onchain's taskfile build step and with ```node deploy``` as seen in taskfile's deploy step (by using env.json).
+A ```truffle compile && truffle migrate``` is not necessary as we stay with plain ```solcjs``` as seen in onchain's taskfile build step and with ```node deploy``` as seen in taskfile's deploy step (by using `env.json`).
 We use Truffle for local tests as can be seen in the taskfile's test step, thereby making use of Mocha testing framework for the JS based tests.
 Speaking of tests: the solidity based tests and the JS based tests in the tests folder are selfexplanatory and cover mainly cases of state management of edge cases of bets.
-Compared with these testing efforts, the bet contract (and the LibDemo mockup contract) are pretty simple: just a few functions for game creation (by the challenger), game acceptance (by the responder), game confirmation (by the challenger) and money withdrawal (by the winner).
-Some fitting events complement this to allow a DApp using this contract in a responsive manner.
+The bet contract (and the LibraryDemo contract) are pretty simple: just a few functions for game creation (by the challenger), game acceptance (by the responder), game confirmation (by the challenger), winner election and money withdrawal (by the winner).
+Some fitting events complement this to allow a DApp use this contract in a responsive manner.

-The usefulness of Solidity testing code is somewhat limited, as it is not possible to inject function calls from different user (which we need for simulating interactions in a game).
-Therefor the focus is on Macha's assertions as can be seen when running the full test suite.
+The usefulness of solidity testing code is somewhat limited, as it is not possible to inject function calls from different users (which we need for simulating interactions in a game).
+Therefor the focus is on Mocha's assertions as can be seen when running the full test suite (```run test```).

-Besides the functions that reflect bet actions, the bet contract uses a simple data structure to manage a game's state; also it uses an iterable list of open games to chose from.
+Besides the functions that reflect bet actions, the bet contract has a simple data structure to manage a game's state; also it uses an iterable list of open games to chose from.

-If a user visits the webapp, he can either create a new game that is then added to the list of open games or he can chose one of the open, not yet accepted (by other users), games on the list.
-As there is not much variation in game unfolding , the only driving force besides who the counterparty might be is, how much money is at stake.
+If a user visits the webapp, he can either create a new game that is then added to this list of open games or he can chose one of the open, not yet accepted (by other users), games on the list.
+As there is not much variation in game unfolding , the only driving force besides who the counterparty might be, is, how much money is at stake.
 In case of game creation, the user choses a nickname, the ammount he is willing to bet, and his random number plus (hopefully random)salt.
 Of course, not the contract but the webapp is responsible to place a commitment (here, a hash) of this data pair at the contract's create function.
 In case of a user deciding not to create a new game but to accept an open, not confirmed (started) one, he sends his random number plus salt to the contract's accept function.
 And we need a third function, confirm, used by the initiator, in order to send his random number plus salt.
 Hopefully a data pair that fits his initial commitment - or he is the cheater-looser immediately.
 The fourth function just decides upon the winning party and opens the gate to the withdraw operation, most certainly the only really complex function to implement, as it deals with money and has to be testet thoroughly in order to prevent unauthorized draining.
 So in short: only winners of games can take the money at stake (but only once of course), only the challenger is able to regain his money if nobody accepts (but only once of course), timeouts penalize challenger misbehaviour.

 ### UX Subproject